meyersj/geotweet/README.md

 Run **EMR** Job

-First build a package that will be used in bootstrap script
+First build a package that will be used to bootstrap the hadoop nodes
 ```bash
 cd /path/to/geotweet/repo